Skip to Content

 What is the difference between the Coastal and Litoral route?

-The main difference is that the Senda Litoral sticks to the coast as much as possible when the Coastal Route often goes inland.
+The main difference is that the Litoral Way sticks to the coast as much as possible when the Coastal Route often goes inland.
 Some stages of the Coastal Route are entirely inland.

 The first stage from Se Cathedral in Porto to Vila do Conde is completely different.
 The Coastal Route goes inland and the Litoral Way follows the coast.

-The stage between A Guarda and Vigo is completely different as well.
-The routes split in A Guarda and merge in the historical center of Vigo.
+The stage between A Ramallosa and Vigo is completely different as well.
+The routes split in A Ramallosa and merge in the historical center of Vigo.

 As for the rest of the walk, both routes usually split and come together during one stage sometimes more than once.